AXIHIXA/Memo/notes/cpp/cpp_templates_the_complete_guide_notes.md

 • Use `std::addressof` when you need the address of an object depending on a template parameter to avoid surprises when it binds to a type with overloaded `operator&` (Section 11.2.2).
-• For member function templates, ensure that they don’t match better than the predefined copy/move constructor or assignment operator (Section 6.4).
+• For member function templates, ensure that they don't match better than the predefined copy/move constructor or assignment operator (Section 6.4).
 • Consider using `std::decay` when template parameters might be string literals and are not passed by value (Section 7.4 and Section D.4).